reedcwilson/j2k-decode/README.md

 j2k-decode
 ==========

-A repository to have a site that decodes J2Ks
+A site that decodes J2Ks